similarweb/finala/CONTRIBUTING.md

 The publish of a new release is done with [Github Releases](https://github.com/similarweb/finala/releases) for new versions and patches.

-The Docker image version is updated automatically in Dockerhub on every release (see [finala](https://hub.docker.com/r/similarweb/finala)
+The Docker image version is updated automatically in DockerHub on every release (see [finala](https://hub.docker.com/r/similarweb/finala) on DockerHub)

 ## Branches